SyncholisticMG/gh/chapter2/workspace.md

 3.
    THE UNVANQUISHED DREAM OF PEACE
 Q: What is meant with the APPARATUS OF INFINITE INTERCONNECTIVITY – THE HUB OF INTERCONNECTIVITY?
 The apparatus of infinite interconnectivity is the many simultaneous existing selves who create the network between themselves that form the hub of interconnectivity.
-It is also part of your pre- and post cognitive workforce.
+It's also part of your pre- and post cognitive workforce.
 The UNVANQUISHED DREAM is an aspect of the apparatus which then gives you even greater connection to all the versions of yourself who are sharing that perspective.
 THE UNVANQUISHED DREAMER OF PEACE comes in here too.
 Its purpose is to connect to and interconnect to all the forgotten and remembered oceans of awareness and many seas of consciousness that are in the multiverse which is layered on top of all the forms of thought and awareness and to connect them in a single time-space location in which they can manifest the wordsmith creation.